Israeli strikes kill dozens in Gaza as grisly anniversary passes

 “Bodies were lined up on the ground with family members expressing a great deal of grief and agony,” he said.

-“Palestinians continued to live in the Bureij camp – despite Israel ordering them to flee because it would be an “active military zone” – as they had nowhere else to go.”
+“Palestinians continued to live in the Bureij camp – despite Israel ordering them to flee because it would be an ‘active military zone’ – as they had nowhere else to go.”

 Video obtained by Al Jazeera’s team on the ground in Gaza shows a group of displaced people in Jabalia, coming under heavy gunfire by Israeli soldiers.